shotover/shotover-proxy/docs/src/examples/cassandra-cluster-shotover-sidecar.md

 * `172.16.1.6:9042`
 * `172.16.1.7:9042`

+### Rewriting the peer ports

 Shotover will be deployed as a sidecar to each node in the Cassandra cluster, listening on `9043`.
-Use the following [docker-compose.yml](TODO docky compose) to run the Cassandra cluster and Shotover sidecars.
+Use the following [docker-compose.yml](https://raw.githubusercontent.com/conorbros/shotover-proxy/cassandra-docs/shotover-proxy/examples/cassandra-rewrite-peers/docker-compose.yml) to run the Cassandra cluster and Shotover sidecars.
+In this example we want to ensure that all our traffic to Cassandra goes through Shotover.

 ```console
 curl -L https://raw.githubusercontent.com/conorbros/shotover-proxy/cassandra-docs/shotover-proxy/examples/cassandra-rewrite-peers/docker-compose.yml --output docker-compose.yml